nus-cs2103/website-base/handbook/peer-evaluations.md

 *  State your expectations early.
 All too often students give positive/neutral feedback early (hoping that the team member will improve later) and trash the team member in the final evaluation (because the he/she did not improve as expected).
 However, this could be confusing to the recipient.
 It is better to give negative feedback early so that the team member gets a clear signal that he/she needs to improve.

 </span>

-sThe final peer evaluation will be used to determine the level of contribution from each member to the project.
+The final peer evaluation will be used to determine the level of contribution from each member to the project.
 In that peer-evaluation you will be asked to ==estimate the contribution of each team member== (including yourself) to the project so far.

 <img src="{{baseUrl}}/handbook/images/peer evaluations.png" width="600px">